 “The attorneys at Thompson Coburn represent a diverse and engaged group of clients in the electric and natural gas industries, which was one of the things that attracted me to the firm,” said Erica.
 “Also, with so few women involved in the energy sector, I feel fortunate to be part of a team that includes eight women who are well-respected, stellar attorneys in the field.”

-Erica’s arrival at the firm comes two weeks after Kyle Simpson, Senior Advisor, and Jack Jacobson, Advisor, joined Thompson Coburn’s Lobbying & Policy group.
-Kyle has been in energy policy for more than 35 years, and Jack has worked on policy related to emerging energy technologies, natural resources and environmental management, among other industries.
-Both have strong ties on Capitol Hill.
+Erica’s arrival at the firm comes two weeks after Jack Jacobson, Advisor, joined Thompson Coburn’s Lobbying & Policy group.
+Jack has worked on policy related to emerging energy technologies, natural resources and environmental management, among other industries, and has strong ties on Capitol Hill.

 Thompson Coburn’s Energy practice represents a diversity of clients, including municipal and cooperative utility systems, municipal joint action agencies, local distribution companies, investor-owned gas systems, major oil and gas producers, and renewable energy companies.
 Thompson Coburn Energy attorneys represent clients in formal adjudications before federal and state regulatory commissions and courts, as well as in the various types of informal stakeholder procedures conducted by Regional Transmission Organizations and Independent System Operators throughout the country.
 Thompson Coburn is a full-service law firm with nearly 380 attorneys practicing in more than 50 areas of law.
 The firm has offices in Chicago, Los Angeles, Southern Illinois, St. Louis and Washington, D.C.